 Legends of Chima is a franchise by LEGO.
 Previews of the TV show began in late 2012, and the show itself debuted in July 2013 on Cartoon Network.Chima is a pristine land filled with many sentient animal tribes.
-Once at peace and in a state of balance, now they are at war over the Chi, a mystical energy source which gives a boost of energy to the animals and powers to their vehicles.
-The tribes have formed into two factions who now fight over the Chi.
-The Lions, Eagles, and Gorillas to protect the Chi.
+Once at peace and in a state of balance, now they are at war over the CHI, a mystical energy source which gives a boost of energy to the animals and powers to their vehicles.
+The tribes have formed into two factions who now fight over the CHI.
+The Lions, Eagles, and Gorillas to protect the CHI.
 While Ravens, Wolves, and Crocodiles for gain.
 For Laval, this now involves fighting against his former friend Cragger who has become a leader of the opposing army.A character sheet has been started.
 Needs Wiki Magic.It also has its own recap page, also in need of Wiki Magic.

 Alliterative Family: Many of the characters have names that start with the letter of the species they are based on; Lion tribe has L names, Crocodile tribe has C names.
+Dom de la Woosh and the Phoenix tribes avert this (but the Phoenix's names start with the letter "f" which makes the same sound as "ph".

 Animal Eyes: all the inhabitants of Chima, though it should be noted that some are more obvious than others.